kzaher/SwiftReflector/README.md

 It has a simple top down parser that extracts all of the metadata from source code files.
 For now it parses a subset of Swift, but the end goal is to hook it up to LLVM frontend once Swift becomes open source.
 It can be improved easily in the mean time.

-The parser looks for comments in this format `//{ equal number of opening and closing parenthesis }` (looks like lambda), and assignes those as attributes to following declarations.
+The parser looks for comments in this format `//{ equal number of opening and closing parenthesis }` (looks like lambda), and assigns those as attributes to following declarations.
 If the expression is not a valid Swift expression, metaprogram compilation will fail and you will for sure know about it :)

 To mark files as files that will be reflected insert ".r." in filename.